python33r/kotlin-quakes/README.md

 ### quakemap

-This JavaFX application plots quake event locations on a map projection.
+This JavaFX application plots quake event locations on a background image showing a relief map of the world, allowing you to see the close correspondence between seismic events and tectonic plate boundaries.
-A tooltip is created for each plotted point, contain details of the associated quake.
+A tooltip is created for each plotted point, containing details of the associated quake.

 For testing purposes, you can run the application from Gradle: